canfar/canfarproc/manager/bin/CANFAR-CSV1-FLOW.md

 ### FLOW:

-  - Store all input options options
+  1. Store all input options options

-  - Verify input and warn if you are submitting jobs without a VOSPace access certificate
+  2. Verify input and warn if you are submitting jobs without a VOSPace access certificate

-  - If one of the argument requirements fails, the script will exit.
+  3. If one of the argument requirements fails, the script will exit.

-  - Validate user's job file (in jdl format typically with a \*.sub extsion, although this doesn't matter in practice).
+  4. Validate user's job file (in jdl format typically with a \*.sub extsion, although this doesn't matter in practice).

-  - First the executable is extracted
+  5. First the executable is extracted

-  - Ensure user has authorized access to their op project via sourcing rc file..
+  6. Ensure user has authorized access to their op project via sourcing rc file..

-  - Share the image and translate image and flavor names to their IDs, which is what canfar_job_validate expects.
+  7. Share the image and translate image and flavour names to their IDs, which is what canfar_job_validate expects.

-  - "canfar_translate_vm" is called to share images to other projects, it then returns the image ID and flavor ID (UUID)
+  8. "canfar_translate_vm" is called to share images to other projects, it then returns the image ID and flavor ID (UUID)

-  - "canfar_job_validate" is then called and modifies the user submitted jdl file.
+  9. "canfar_job_validate" is then called and modifies the user submitted jdl file.
 It adds some options and variables to the top of the user submitted job script to make it compatible with the conder and cloudscheduler v1 system.

-  - "cadc_cert" is called to inject user certs into the vm (this is not often used... maybe not needed by most users.)
+  10. "cadc_cert" is called to inject user certs into the vm (this is not often used... maybe not needed by most users.)

-  - The modified jdl file is then summited condor by calling "condor_submit"
+  11. The modified jdl file is then summited condor by calling "condor_submit"